Ken's Brined Chicken or Turkey

 Brining chicken or turkey before cooking keeps it moist and juicy and prevents that terrible "dried out" result.

 Put a gallon of water in a pot and add 1 cup of your salt.
 Add a few tablespoons of brown sugar.
-Then add any spices you like.
-Try peppercorns and juniper berries.
+Then add some peppercorns.
+Then add any botanicals you like such as Juniper.

 Bring to the boil and stir.
 Then switch off the heat and allow it to cool to room termperature.
 You just made brine.